tixlegeek/MEGAJAMMER/README.md

 - Protocol attacks
 - Frequency-hopping tracking

-…but the improvement is marginal compared to the cost and complexity.
+...but the improvement is marginal compared to the cost and complexity.

 I built mine to silence my neighbor’s Bluetooth speaker.
 After running the numbers, I realized it would be cheaper and far more effective to just throw a rock at it.

 ![jammer03](./README.assets/jammer03.jpg)